 The above emoluments to executive directors were for their services in connection with the management of the affairs of the Company and the Group.
-The above emoluments to independent non-executive directors were for their services as directors of the Company.
+The above emoluments to a non-executive director and independent non-executive directors were for their services as directors of the Company.
 Mr. Chu Nin Yiu, Stephen is also the Chief Executive of the Company and his emoluments disclosed above include those for services rendered by him as the Chief Executive.

-During the years ended 31st July, 2021 and 2020, no directors waived any emoluments.
+During the years ended 31st July, 2022 and 2021, no directors waived any emoluments.